-The term fat cats conjures up many images, but you never hear much about skinny cats.
-But if your kitty isnt getting the nourishment she needs, you may have to learn how to make your cat gain weight.
+The term “fat cat” conjures up many images, but you never hear much about a “skinny cat.”
+But if your kitty isn’t getting the nourishment they need, you may have to learn how to make your cat gain weight.

 Joking aside, feline weight loss is a serious issue.
-Weight loss is a physical condition that results from a cats negative caloric balance.
-This usually occurs when the cats body uses and/or excretes essential nutrients faster than it can consume them.
-Essentially more calories are being burned than are being taken in.
+Weight loss is a physical condition that results from a cat’s negative caloric balance.
+This usually occurs when the cat’s body uses and/or excretes essential nutrients faster than they can consume them.
+Essentially, more calories are being burned than are being taken in.

 If you think you may have a malnourished kitty, check out these tips on how to make your cat gain weight.

-Your cat may have food allergies or digestive issues that are causing her to lose her appetite.
+Your cat may have food allergies or digestive issues that are causing them to lose their appetite.
 Abdominal pain is very uncomfortable and is one reason your cat will ignore her food.
-Anorexia doesnt apply only to humans.
-This serious condition affects cats, too, so knowing how to make your cat gain weight is vital.
+Anorexia doesn’t apply only to humans.
+This serious condition affects cats too, so knowing how to make your cat gain weight is vital.

-If your cats food intake decreases to the point of significant weight loss, your veterinarian will likely diagnose her with feline anorexia.
+If your cat’s food intake decreases to the point of significant weight loss, your veterinarian will likely diagnose them with feline anorexia.
 If your cat refuses to eat for an unusually long period of time, seek medical treatment immediately.
-A trained professional will need to assess how severe your cats condition is and what treatment is available.
+A trained professional will need to assess how severe your cat’s condition is and what treatment is available.

 Cats are natural hunters and predators.
-However distasteful to you, they prefer warm food that gives off that freshly killed smell.
-If your picky-Persian puts her nose up at dinner time, try warming her wet food first.
-Be sure to check the foods temperature, though, making sure its not too hot.
+However distasteful to you, they prefer warm food that gives off that “freshly killed” smell.
+If your picky Persian puts their nose up at dinner time, try warming their wet food first.
+Be sure to check the food’s temperature, though, making sure it’s not too hot.
 Also, note that cooked bones are not good for your cat.
-Theyre more likely to splinter and present choking hazards.
+They’re more likely to splinter and present choking hazards.

 Have you recently introduced a new food?
 Diet changes need to be gradual.
-Switching your cats food out of nowhere can cause her to avoid eating.
-If she requires a different food, for medical or other reasons, make the switch slowly, adding a little of the new food at a time.
+Switching your cat’s food out of nowhere can cause them to avoid eating.
+If they require a different food, for medical reasons or otherwise, make the switch slowly, adding a little of the new food at a time.

 Spice Up the Flavor

-If your kitty isnt purring at meal time, she may have the boring food blues.
-Entice her to eat with flavor add-ins.
+If your kitty isn’t purring at meal time, they may have the boring food blues.
+Entice them to eat with flavor add-ins.
 Try mixing in some tuna or fish oil.
-If that doesnt do the trick, many pet stores sell specialty-made gravy just for cats.
-When youre trying to figure out how to make your cat gain weight, anything goes!
+If that doesn’t do the trick, many pet stores sell specially-made gravy just for cats.
+When you’re trying to figure out how to make your cat gain weight, anything goes!

-If you already serve premium food that your cat seems to love, maybe she needs a few extra calories.
+If you already serve premium food that your cat seems to love, maybe they need a few extra calories.
 Try high-protein treats in between meals.
 You can even try vegetables, rice, popcorn, pasta, egg whites, cottage cheese, and yogurt.

-Your kitty might be stressing over something completely unrelated to her food.
+Your kitty might be stressing over something completely unrelated to their food.
 Changes in living space, like new noises or a new pet, cause some cats to take a temporary break from eating.
-Assess your home to determine any differences that may be causing your cats anxiety.
+Assess your home to determine any differences that may be causing your cat’s anxiety.

 Bringing a cat or kitten home for the first time is stressful.
 Cats need time to adjust to new surroundings.
-If youre able, designate a quiet room or area in your house where your new cat can spend his first few days.
-This gives him a safe space to get used to the smells and sounds in your home.
+If you’re able, designate a quiet room or area in your house where your new cat can spend their first few days.
+This gives them a safe space to get used to the smells and sounds in your home.

 Kitten food, packed with protein and fat, is a quick remedy when determining how to make your cat gain weight.
-Its kind of like eating junk food for humans.
+It’s kind of like eating “junk food” for humans.
 Grain-free foods tend to have more protein and will pack on weight faster than other foods.
-Just be sure to discuss any diet changes with your vet, as many cats suffer food allergies.
+Just be sure to discuss any diet changes with your vet, as many cats suffer from food allergies.